dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 # Auto-importing DNS records

 <note>
-This article describes a feature that is only available to the [new plans](/articles/new-plans#newer-plans-only).
+This article describes a feature that's only available with [new plans](/articles/new-plans#newer-plans-only).
 </note>

-Auto-importing DNS records can help you reduce downtime on your domain transfer or when hosting the DNS for your domain with us.
+Auto-importing DNS records can help you reduce downtime on your domain transfer, or when hosting the DNS for your domain with us.

-Instead of entering manually DNS records or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.
+Instead of manually entering DNS records, or importing them in [BIND](https://en.wikipedia.org/wiki/BIND) format (not all domain providers let you export your records in this standard format), we scan existing records and import them for you.

-We currently can import the following DNS record types:
+We can import the following DNS record types:

 - [A](/articles/a-record)
 - [AAAA](/articles/aaaa-record)